aalexlu/content/ACurrent/Sociolinguistics/3 Dialectology Part I – Atlases, Dialect boundaries, data elicitation.md

 ---

+## Core Ideas / Roadmap
+Methods in dialectology: *traditional* and *computational*
+- Core concepts in dialectology
+- Dialect atlases: motivation & data collection methods
+- Mapping dialects & types of dialect boundaries
+- Dialectology in the 21st century
+- Perceptual dialectology
+Objective: to understand how dialectology is used to identify the factors that influence language change (esp. regional, but also ethnic)
+- Dialectology as a precursor to contemporary sociolinguistic analysis (“urban dialectology”)

+---

 Attendance: I can tell if somebody is from California just from speaking with them.
 Phonological: CVS - California Vowel Shift
 Lexical: Like, hella